Atrayeedgupta1/CreditScore-and-DataDrift/README.md

 # CreditScore-and-DataDrift
-Note that all of the content here is present in the documentation which is downloadable.
+Note that all of the content here is present in the documentation which is downloadable. <br><br>
+Problem Statement : <br>
 Utilized logistic regression and utilized WOE to transform and analyze data to generate score cards.
 Also developed an app using R shiny for deployment to streamline scorecard range setting using PDO, LOC , wantOdds and detected data drift using PSI.<br><br>
 The problem aims to show the maximum score and the minimum score along with the Score card after we enter the PDO, LOC and Want Odds.
 After adjusting the values, one can set the desired score range and get the